Lower gastrointestinal endoscopy

-A Colonoscopy looks at the whole of the large bowel and a Sigmoidoscopy looks at the lower part of the large bowel.
+• A Colonoscopy which looks at the whole of the large bowel.
+This test takes 15-45 minutes.

 What will happen during the test?